A portable air conditioner is a must have for anyone enjoying life on the road during a heat wave or traveling through the scorching summers.

 Weight and Portability

-Like we mentioned earlier, portability, weight and overall design of the portable air conditioner is a huge factor in making this product a great one.
-Your device should come with a few wheels that allow you to move it around easily.
+As already mentioned, portability, weight and overall design of the portable RV air conditioner is a huge factor in making any product a good choice.
+Your device should come with a few wheels, so you to move it around easily.

-As well as, handles and a compact design that makes it fit into any environment.
-The weight is a huge factor; also, you’ll want a conditioner that’s light enough you’ll be fine carrying or wheeling around.
+As well as this, handles and a compact design that makes it fit into any environment.
+The weight is also a huge factor, and you’ll want a conditioner that’s light enough you’ll be fine carrying or wheeling around.
 Indents are also helpful as this provides extra grip, this design could replace the need for handles.

-You’ve got your box standard portable air conditioners that provide one service, and that's cooling down the hot air, and that’s great.
-However, added features like energy saving mode, faster fan speeds or automatic timers can make a huge difference in making your RV experience a comfortable one.
-If you are willing to pay for the extra abilities, they’re more than worth it.
+You’ve got your box standard portable air conditioners that provide one service, and that's cooling down the hot air.
+And that’s great, but added features like energy saving mode, faster fan speeds or automatic timers can make a huge difference in making your RV experience a comfortable one.
+If you're willing to pay for the extra features, they’re more than worth it.

-To ensure your portable air conditioner is clean and effective for years to come, you’ll need to conduct some maintenance on it regularly.
+To ensure your portable air conditioner is clean and effective for years to come, you’ll need to maintain it regularly.
 Cleaning it out can be simple if you follow the correct steps, so we’ve made a step by step guide on how to do exactly that.

 - You’ll need to find a flat, stable surface to lay your AC down on.
 Once you’ve sorted that it’s time to remove the cover and place it to the side with any screws you’ve removed also.
 You don’t want to lose these.

-- Wait until the full conditioner has dried out and then to be 100% safe, you’ll want to give it another rub down with a clean cloth.
-Rinse out the tray that has bleach and sludge inside and then you should add more bleach allowing it to sit for another ten minutes.
-Once times up, rinse it out and dry it.
+- Wait until the full conditioner has dried out ,and then give it another rub down with a clean cloth.
+Rinse out the tray that has bleach and sludge inside and then add more bleach allowing it to sit for another ten minutes.
+Once time's up, rinse it out and dry it.

 - Once the device has air dried, screw the housing unit back on and plug it back into the socket to test it out.
 It’s vital that the full AC has had time to dry, turning it on while still wet could be risky.
 If you carry out this cleaning process properly, you’ll only need to clean your AC once every year.